-In 2019, DVNSW establish the DVNSW Aboriginal and Torres Strait Islander Women’s Steering Committee.
+In 2019, DVNSW established the DVNSW Aboriginal and Torres Strait Islander Women’s Steering Committee.
 The Steering Committee is comprised of a diverse group of leading Aboriginal and Torres Strait Islander women with cultural, community and sector expertise in prevention, early intervention and response to domestic, family and sexual violence in their communities.

 The vision of the Steering Committee is to provide an Aboriginal and Torres Strait Islander lens on policy and practice opportunities and to have real influence through lobbying and advocacy.
 The committee amplifies the voices of Aboriginal and Torres Strait Islander women as advocates in their survivor experiences and guides DVNSW’s work.
 The group also provide expert advice and advocacy on the issues that matter in their communities to DVNSW, government and the sector more broadly in order to ensure that culturally safe practices are developed and promoted.

 Ashlee Donohue is a proud Aboriginal woman from the Dunghutti nation, born and raised in Kempsey, NSW.
 A highly sought after facilitator, speaker and powerful advocate for the anti-violence message.